What are guards in NestJS and how to implement authentication?

 canActivate(context: ExecutionContext): boolean {

-if (!requiredRoles) return true; // no roles required โ allow
+if (!requiredRoles) return true; // no @Roles() on this route, allow through

 const { user } = context.switchToHttp().getRequest();